mspncp/gosu-wiki/To Do.md

   * Add \_\_attribute\_\_((aligned(16))) to Gosu::Transform and make it binary compatible with GLKits GLKMatrix4
   * Compare with OolongEngine for audio issues
   * See if xiph Tremor makes sense for Gosu Touch
-  * Let resolution decide orientation
   * Clear up GOSU\_IS\_MAC vs. GOSU\_IS\_APPLE vs. GOSU\_IS\_IPHONE vs. GOSU\_IS\_OPENGLES
-  * Use getBytes instead of UTF8String
-  * Migrate WindowTouch.mm to CADisplayLink (3.1 SDK)
-  * Return pixel(!) resolution in screenWidth()/screenHeight()
-  * Fix music stopping after locking the screen for a long time
-  * Fix too-many-Fingers-bug
-  * Make screenWidth()/screenHeight() return real pixels
-  * Unify drawQuad's effective triangularization on iOS and desktop
-  * See if there is a native/fastest mixing rate on Mac/iPhone
+  * See if there is a native/fastest OpenAL mixing rate on Mac/iPhone
-  * Split Macros at 65k images for iOS
-  * Experiment with UIKit & GOSUView
+  * Experiment with UIKit & a reusable GOSUView
-  * Fix rotation hell; at least shouldAutorotate should return YES for one value.
-  * Fix vsync blank at PC.ipa startup
-  * Gosu Image from CGImage constructor?
-  * Warnung über Root View Controller beheben

 ## Gosu Android
   * Move code from main.cpp into Gosu